ergoserv/handbook/guides/git.md

 - Subject should contain: issue ID(s) and short meaningful description of the PR's contents.
 - Description should contain: link to related issue(s) + description of the contents + additional notes (e.g. deployment instructions, etc).
 - Prefix `WIP:` (Work-in-Progress) can be used for PR's subjects when PR is not yet ready for review and deployment.

+### Working with Pull Requests

+- Avoid overwriting the public branches, don't force push branches especially if they were merged to `staging`, have dependent branches, or may be used by other teammates.
+- Try to provide meaningful messages for all commits.
+- Keep `feature` branch as fresh as possible, merge `develop` branch into it when needed to avoid big divergence and possible merge conflicts.

+### Merging Pull Requests

+1. Squash unnecessary commits of the `feature` branch.
+2. Rebase the `feature` branch onto `develop` branch (especially when the `feature` branch has conflicts against the `develop` branch).
+Command: `git rebase develop`.
+3. Push squashed and rebased `feature` branch to the remote repository.
+4. Merge `feature` into `develop` using `--no-ff` option (if pull request approved and ready for deployment).
+Command: `git merge --no-ff feature/*`.
+5. Merge updated `develop` or `feature` branch into the `staging` branch and redeploy staging servers.

+Read [Merging vs. Rebasing](https://www.atlassian.com/git/tutorials/merging-vs-rebasing) for better understanding these approaches.

+### Merging into `master`

+- Branch `master` should always reflect the state of code deployed to production servers.

+#### Merging `develop` into `master`

+- Merging `develop` into `master` should be always fast-forward (`git merge -ff-only develop`), not merge commits should be created.
+- Merge `master` into the `staging` branch and redeploy staging servers right after the production deployment ensure they are in-sync.

 ## Tags